Employability and Skills

 Skills for growth

-Skills for growth means working with employers and partners to align skills programmes and employment opportunities with the growth in sectors supported by City Deal and enabling the development of new apprenticeship pathways.
+Working with employers to align skills programmes and employment opportunities with the growth in sectors supported by BRCD; helping to create new apprenticeship pathways and fostering development of higher-level skills.

 - inform the development of new skills pathways in priority sectors